|HD VIDEO: Timelapse from dashcam and GoPro: Watch Video

 As we began looking through our eclipse glasses to watch the moon first encroach on the solar disc, a cumulus cloud field began bubbling up from horizon to horizon.
 This wasn't initially of much concern, but made me more nervous as the clouds grew in size and number with each passing minute.
 Congested cumulus clouds to our south and north pushed higher and higher toward thunderstorm levels.
 My cloud anxiety, which began years before the eclipse and lasted through watching the models a week before, was to continue to literally seconds before totality.

 I went ahead and set up all of my cameras.
-I had decided to take the advice of eclipse-chasing veterans and not put much thought into photography perfection, opting instead to just set some static shots up and do more watching than keeping my face in a viewfinder.
+I had decided to take the advice of eclipse-observing veterans and not put much thought into photography perfection, opting instead to just set some static shots up and do more watching than keeping my face in a viewfinder.
 The plan was three static video cameras that needed no attention, and one DSLR to get a handful of 50mm and 10mm shots.
 Nothing more.

 We passed the time watching the moon slowly make its way across the solar disc, taking a few shots through the eclipse glasses.